‘Overwatch’ Competitive Season 6 Officially Announces New Additions

 Skill Rating Changes

-Before in Overwatch Competitive Season play, gamers skill ratings were lowered at the start of the season and after they were placed in a tier.
-That will no longer happen so everyone will start with their accurate total of skill points based on their placement.
+In previous Overwatch competitive seasons, gamers’ skill ratings were lowered at the start of the season and after they were placed in a tier.
+That will no longer happen, so everyone will start with their accurate total of skill points based on their placement.

-Finally, Blizzard reported that in Overwatch Competitive Season 6, adjustments have been made on how much skill rantings the players earn or lose after wins and losses.
+Finally, Blizzard reported that in Overwatch competitive Season 6, adjustments have been made to how much skill ratings the players earn or lose after wins and losses.
 The company said they hope this will fix the anomalies reported in Season 5 of the game.

 [Featured Image by Blizzard]